danvitoriano/danvitoriano/README.md

 ### Hi there, I am Danilo Vitoriano 👋

-- 🔭 I’m currently working on Pagseguro as a Software Engineer and as Teacher at Fiap's MBA.
+- 🔭 I’m currently working as a Professor at Fiap's MBA.
 - 🌱 I’m currently learning Data Science and Video Acessibility at ICMC-USP Computer Science Graduate Degree.
 - 👯 I’m looking to collaborate on social projects where people can learn code.
 - 🤔 I’m looking for help with Front In Sampa, where you can attend, sponsor or code!